zyphlar/influxdb.org/source/docs/v0.8/clustering/setup.md

 # Cluster Setup

-The current clustering implementation is only a prototype.
+The current clustering implementation is experimental.
 We suggest using Influx in single server mode for the time being.
 However, if you're feeling adventurous, here's how you set up a cluster.

 Ensure that the Raft and Protobuf ports are accessible between servers in the cluster.
 On the configs of every server, set the `hostname` setting.
 This should be a resolvable hostname or IP address.